-If your outstanding bills remain unpaid, your supplier can apply for a court warrant to gain access to your meter in order to disconnect it.
-They will wait at least 28 days after they send your energy bill before doing so.
-Your supplier is also required to tell you in advance if they intend to apply for a warrant, as you may need to attend a court hearing on the issue.
-If the court decides to grant a warrant, your supplier must give you at least seven days’ notice in writing before they disconnect you.
+They’ll wait at least 28 days after sending your bill before doing so and are also required to tell you in advance if they intend to apply for a warrant, as you may need to attend a court hearing on the issue.
+If the court decides to grant a warrant, your supplier must give you at least 7 days’ notice in writing before they disconnect you.

-If your supplier does disconnect you, they will give you contact details to discuss paying off the debt, so you can find out how to get reconnected.
+If your supplier does disconnect you, they’ll give you contact details to discuss paying off the debt and getting reconnected.
 Your supplier may add a reconnection fee, administrative costs associated with the disconnection and reconnection, or a security deposit for the money you owe.
 Costs incurred by your supplier in obtaining a warrant may also be added to your bill.

 If you cannot meet the requirements in your payment plan, you may need to consider switching to a prepayment meter, which takes a weekly amount from your pay-as-you-go top-ups as payment for the outstanding debt.

 It’s worth noting that failing to pay your business energy bills will impact on your business's credit rating which could limit the energy deals you are eligible for in the future.
 Click here for more information.